 Final design started in July 2017.
 The VTA Board of Directors certified the environmental documents in June 2019.
 Right-of-way activities, utility relocation and final engineering are ongoing.
 PG&E transmission line relocation was completed in January 2022.
-Right of way activities are ongoing and acquisitions are expected to be complete by early 2023.
-Completion of construction bid set and securing Metropolitan Transportation Commission's (MTC's) Regional Measure 3 (RM3) funding are anticipated by mid-2023.
-Staff are actively pursuing grant funds for filling in the \$47M funding gap.
+PG&E electric distribution relocation and joint trench work began in November 2022 and is expected to be complete by August 2023.
+Other utility relocations are ongoing and expected to be complete by late 2023 Allocation of Metropolitan Transportation Commission's (MTC's) Regional Measure 3 (RM3) is expected in July 2023.
+VTA was successful in securing \$47M Transit and Intercity Rail Capital Program (TIRCP) funds.
+100% design and construction bid documents are complete and will be advertised in July 2023.